ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/Certification Preparation.md

 ```
 - dbt generates a dbt_log file for each run and we have a max number of files of 5
 - when --fail-fast is used if we have models run in parralel they get canceled if one of them fails !
+- the md files for doc in dbt should be under models or in a subfolder to be parsed by dbt ! otherwise if we don't specify the path for that it will not be parsed
+- dbt allows to override configurations for models provided by installed packages by referencing the package name directly under the models: key in your dbt_project.yml.
+This is the standard and recommended way to customize package behavior without modifying the source code of the package itself.